-The major use of D5 is as a feedstock for the production of silicone polymers which have a very wide range of uses (UK Health & Safety Executive, 2015).
-Other uses are expected to cease if the restriction intended by ECHA would be adopted.
+The major use of D4 is as a feedstock for the production of silicone polymers which have a very wide range of uses (UK Health & Safety Executive, 2015).
+According to communication with industry, no direct intentional use of D4 in consumer and professional products is known.
+If such uses existed, they would be expected to cease if the restriction intended by ECHA would be adopted.

-According to the UK restriction report, it is not possible to reduce D5 to below 0.1% w/w in silicone polymers at the manufacturing stage in principle (UK Health & Safety Executive, 2015).
-However, a reduction of the residuals in polymers is possible to a certain extent.
+According to the UK restriction report, it is in principle not possible to reduce D4 to below 0.1% w/w in silicone polymers at the manufacturing stage (UK Health & Safety Executive, 2015).
 The economic and technical feasibility depends on the field of use of the polymeric products and also on the intended grade of D4/ D5 reduction.